tytydraco/yessleep/out/A_sourmetallic_scent_part_1.md

-I have changed everyone’s names for privacy reasons.
-Also I apologize in advance if spacing is weird - my laptop hates reddit editor for some reason.

-\--------------------------------------------------------------------------------------------------------------

 Probably, I should start with our neighbour's abomination of a dog called Max.
 The goddamn animal had a beehive in place of brains, and spent most of his time turning Mrs. O'Connell's backyard into the other side of a moon.
 In itself it wasn’t much of a problem.
 But unfortunately for all involved, Max also happened to be one of those dogs that bark at everything ever: falling leaves, cats, other dogs, birds, passing people, cars, and milkman and so on.
 Okay, I admit, I detested this mockery of a dog and I'm not a fan of terriers in general, but being a bark-o-mat isn't enough to deserve what happened to Max.
 His mistress is quite another matter.
 But I'm getting ahead of myself.

 My wife Emilia had asked Mrs. O’Connell nicely
 to do something about Max I think around a million times or so.
 But Nora had always been a nasty piece of work wrapped in several layers of a falsely sweet passive-aggressive poison.
 "Dearest Maxy", in her opinion, was a tiny innocent puppy who obviously could do no wrong.
 But in reality put everything in place.

 It was wonderful evening in the merry month of May.
 Our youngest - Rory -  had this "how about I grow myself three teeth at once" business going on so we all barely spelt several days prior.
 Max was relatively busy chasing some very unfortunate squirrels and (as I suspect) was too much out of breath to make noise.
 So day was pretty quiet ad Rory finally went to sleep about three.
 But either squirrels found a way to outsmart him or he got tired of this game, but around twenty minutes past three a hurricane of barks started.
 Max sounded as if he was trying to protect his "beloved human mother" from the Lambtom Worm who, in all his ugly glory, decided to crawl from a garden hose right in front of him.

 I was making dinner (or at least was trying to) and our elder twin girls, Shea and Clodagh were playing dolls in the living room. when Rory started crying upstairs.
 Next I heard the door slamming and then Emie's footsteps thundering in the hall.
 She came to me, handled me Rory, then stomped away.
 One more door slam.
 Rory and I exchanged glances.
 He seemingly was too surprised to cry.
 I sighed, turned off the stove and moved the casserole on the cold hob.
 Girls carefully peaked into kitchen.

 \- Where do you think mommy is going? - asked Clodagh.

 \- I think - to do something bad to Mrs. O'Connell, - shrugged Shea.

 \- Well, I'm sure they will solve this misunderstanding like respectable ladies they both are, - to be fair, not that I believed much in such outcome myself.
 And I was right, because in twenty minutes the door bell rung.
 I went to see if Emilia has returned.

 Instead I have found her younger brother Liam at my porch.
 Who kindly informed me of two things: First, my wife broke her hand punching certain woman named Nora in the face.
 Second, as a garda officer he met some nasty people but Mrs. O'Connell in his opinion was a work of art.